woossi0/suite/docs/usermanual/source/introduction/dashboard.rst

 Getting Started
 ---------------

 The Dashboard contains a Getting Started page, which is designed to show a sample workflow for publishing your data and creating your maps.
-A more detailed discussion is available here in the :ref:`workflow`.
+A more detailed discussion is available here in the :ref:`webmaps.basic` tutorial.

 .. figure:: img/dashboard_gettingstarted.png
    :align: center